mainmatter/ember-simple-auth/README.md

 ## License

 Ember Simple Auth is developed by and &copy;
-[simplabs/Marco Otte-Witte](http://simplabs.com) and contributors.
-It is
-released under the
+[simplabs GmbH/Marco Otte-Witte](http://simplabs.com) and contributors.
+It is released under the
 [MIT License](https://github.com/simplabs/ember-simple-auth/blob/master/LICENSE).